-The RACP has taken a leadership role in the care of patients with Post-Acute Sequelae of Covid-19 (PASC) or Long COVID, and in particular the role of rehabilitation physicians in assisting a person with Long COVID to return to their previous level of function or to learn to function with a new disability.
+The RACP took a leadership role regarding the care of patients with Post-Acute Sequelae of Covid-19 (PASC) or Long COVID, and particularly the role of rehabilitation physicians in assisting a person with Long COVID to return to their previous level of function or adapting their function to a new disability.

 In September 2021, the RACP hosted two webinars with experts regarding Long COVID.
-The first webinar Understanding and managing long COVID aimed to help participants understand the impact of Long COVID and how to manage matters in the early phase, including an understanding of how to investigate and diagnose Long COVID, and how to manage patients in the sub-acute phase of their disease.
-The second webinar Living and working with Long COVID allowed participants to further understand the pathophysiology of long COVID, and how to manage the longer-term practicalities of living and working with the consequences of this disease.
+The first webinar "Understanding and managing Long COVID" aimed to help participants understand the impact of Long COVID and how to manage matters in the early phase, including an understanding of how to investigate and diagnose Long COVID, and how to manage patients in the sub-acute phase of their disease.

+The second webinar "Living and working with Long COVID" allowed participants to further understand the pathophysiology of long COVID, and how to manage the longer-term practicalities of living and working with the consequences of this disease.
 Experts in the areas of epidemiology, rehabilitation, occupational health and a person with lived experience of Long COVID provided presentations at these webinars.

-In September 2022, the Federal Government announced a Parliamentary Inquiry focusing on the health, social, educational, and economic impacts of long COVID and repeated COVID infections.
-The RACP welcomed the announcement of the Inquiry and noted it was to be led by paediatrician and member for Macarthur the Hon Dr Mike Freelander MP, FRACP.
-The RACP has undertaken extensive consultation with members to develop an RACP submission to the Inquiry.
+In September 2022, the Federal Government announced a Parliamentary Inquiry focusing on the health, social, educational, and economic impacts of Long COVID and repeated COVID infections.
+The RACP welcomed the announcement and noted it was to be led by RACP member, paediatrician and member for Macarthur, the Hon Dr Mike Freelander MP, FRACP.
+The RACP undertook extensive consultation with members to develop a RACP submission, which was submitted in November 2022 to the Inquiry.